S-7mza/project-predictive-template/communication/COMM_04_ETL_DESIGN.md

 ## 1. Objectives

+- Lifecycle role: take agreed **feature/model design** and turn it into implementable **ETL / feature pipelines** that feed both model training and production scoring.
 - Translate the **data model and semantic layer** into concrete **ETL / pipeline designs**.
 - Define **data flows, schedules, orchestration, and error handling**.
 - Align on **ownership**, environments, and **deployment approach** for pipelines.